 Intubation means that the patient has an endotracheal tube placed through the mouth and into the trachea, through which gas anaesthetic is administrated.
 The endotracheal tube allows controlled respirations if the patient is not breathing well on his or her own, and prevents accidental inhalation of stomach contents if the pet vomits under anaesthesia.
 The modern gas anaesthetics are Isoflurane and Sevoflurane.

-We use the newest “triple anaesthesia” for our rodent patients, which is a fully reversible injectable anaesthesia composed of 3 different drugs.
-All 3 of these drugs are fully reversible once the diagnostic or surgical procedure is finished.
+We use a fully reversible injectable anaesthesia for rodent patients if required.
+These drugs are fully reversible once the diagnostic or surgical procedure is finished.
 During the anaesthesia we provide additional oxygen supplementation.

 Surgery hurts!
 It doesn’t matter if the patient is a human, a dog or a guinea pig.
 Analgesia is the relief of pain, and in modern anaesthetic protocols we strive for pre-emptive analgesia (blocking the pain pathways from as many directions as possible).